 Signs and Symptoms

-Usual signs and symptoms are those common to anemia due to any cause.
+Usual signs and symptoms are those which are common to anemia due to any cause.
 These include fatigue, general malaise, poor concentration, shortness of breath, paleness of the skin (pallor), lightheadedness and dizziness.

 In very severe anemia, the body may compensate for the lack of oxygen-carrying capability of the blood by increasing cardiac output.
 The patient may then have symptoms such as palpitations, irregular heartbeat, angina, and heart failure.

 The initial neurological symptom may be tingling or numbness in the hands or feet.
 Over a period of time, other symptoms develop like balance or gait problems, vision loss due to degeneration (atrophy) of the optic nerve and mental confusion or memory loss.
 Several psychiatric abnormalities including depression, insomnia, listlessness, and panic attacks may also occur.

 In fa ew cases, neurological symptoms may occur before the characteristic findings of anemia